stratumn/agent/packages/agent-client-js/README.md

     return segment.addMessage('Hello, World!');
   })
   .then(function(segment) {
-    // you can also add references for that segment return segment.withRefs('acee2427').addMessage('Hello, World, with References!');
+    // you can also add references to a new segment return segment.withRefs('acee2427').addMessage('Hello, World, with References!');
   })
   .then(function(segment) {